newatoms/guides/get-clients/readme.md

 ## Direct customer acquisition by phone

-Phone calls are by far the most efficient (and the scariest) way of direct customer acquisition.
-The reason they are so effective is because it's just a conversation.
-You can use everything you learned by answering the questions above and use that information to steer the conversation in the direction you want.
+Phone calls can be an efficient way of direct customer acquisition.
+However, for some people calling is rather scary and therefore a lot of effort.
+While on the phone you can use everything you learned by answering the questions above and use that information to steer the conversation in the direction you want.

 While making a phone call, it is super mega important to realize you are talking to a person who has her or his own values, ambitions, hopes and dreams.
 Don't become a manipulative sales robot (asshole).
 Be a person and try to have some fun.